ave-llan/linux-server-setup/how-to/update-packages.md

     Clean up by removing previously installed packages that were automatically installed to satisfy dependencies which no longer exist.
     ```
     sudo apt-get autoremove
     ```

+4. If needed, restart the machine.

+    You may need to restart the machine if new packages were installed.
+    ```
+    sudo reboot
+    ```